cosmos/cosmos/README.md

 number of priveleged shards will be created to act as pegs to other cryptocurrencies.
 The creation of new priviledged shards is left to governance.

-Note that a shard where +⅔ of the validators are Byzantine can commit invalid state.
+Note that a shard where +⅔ of the voting power are Byzantine can commit invalid state.
 Since the very purpose of the Gnuclear hub is to avoid verifying every transaction on a shard, detecting such failures must be done by independent observers of the shard, which may appeal to social media and to the